 Since the latest 3D printers are easy to use and are compatible with advanced CAD software, you can take these 3 amazing 3D print projects.

 If the price tag on a violin or a guitar overwhelms you, print one of your own.
 3D printing a guitar that you can use for a rock concert, or a violin to perform in an auditorium is possible.
-Though the material you will be using in printing musical instruments, the 3D printed guitar and violin will sound as good as as the wood.
+Though the material you will be used in printing musical instruments, the 3D printed guitar and violin will sound as good as the wood.
 However, the accessories that are used to play the instrument have to be purchased since you cannot print strings and tuners.
 You can even 3D print a violin or guitar in your favorite color.
-If you want to take a professional approach for creating design files, you can consult a company into 3D printing in Australia.
+If you want to take a professional approach for creating design files, you can consult a company in 3D printing in Australia.

 Do you idolize a war hero or a famous personality from entertainment, sports, politics, or any other fields?
 Then take your admiration higher by 3D printing a replica of the well-known personality.
 For this project, you will need a digital camera with good resolution.
 Just click and upload the photograph on CAD software to create a 3D model.
 Then give a ‘Print’ command to the 3D printer.
 Of course, you have to stack printing materials on the printer before that, and the busts will be ready in a few hours.
 You can even 3D print a dwarf version of yourself, family members, or friends.
 Just imagine anything and create a figurine.